MSH-trojan/Java/Object-Oriented-Programming/Graphics/JFrame/JTextArea/Text_Area_Demo_1/ReadMe.md

 The program shown illustrates the way in which you should create and use JTextArea objects.

-## Note: Three ways to code action
+## Note: Three ways to code actionListener:

 Have the JFrame application implementing ActionListener, like in the class Sum.